Mctran1724/yelpProject/README.md

 **calculate_sentiment.py**
 * Pulls the reviews dataset.
 This is too large for my RAM so I pull items in batches.
+* Assigns a sentiment score to every single review in the dataset.
 * For the sentiment analysis, I use both VADER and textblob.
 * Data cleaning is lowercasing, punctuation removal, and stopword removal.
 * Note: there could be some value to not cleaning the text that I have not extensively tested.
 On whole VADER performs well with punctuation and emojis.
 In addition, some textblob sentiment calculations seemed more accurate by eye test when no cleaning was done.